 2. Stuff your watermelon chunks into a blender – and I mean STUFF IT.
 Don’t be shy.
 Shove those pieces way down.
 Because when you start blending, you want it to purée quickly.
 Add a little water if you have troubles.

-Turn the blender on high and go, Go, GO!
+3. Turn the blender on high and go, Go, GO!
 Blend until all of the chunks and pieces are puréed and your mixture is smooth.

 4. Now, if you like it thick and your watermelon is seedless, you can slurp it up at this stage.
 But I like to strain out the seeds and pulp for a more juice-like consistency.
 This step is necessary for picky kids who don’t like the pulp.

 Pass your purée through a fine mesh strainer and use a rubber spatula to press everything through.
 And what you have left is dreamy watermelon juice.
 A 10.5-pound seedless watermelon will produce about 3-quarts of juice.

-I usually don’t serve my watermelon juice until it has been refrigerated for a few hours.
-I like it nice and cold.
+5. I usually don’t serve my watermelon juice until it has been refrigerated for a few hours.
+We like it nice and cold.
 After you pour it in a pitcher, make sure you seal the top with a lid or plastic wrap.
 It should be cold after 3 hours in the refrigerator.

 Whenever I make a pitcher, my kids drink it up within a couple of days.
 But I’ve had it last in the refrigerator for up to 5 days.
 I did make sure that the pitcher was covered completely, either with a resealable top or with plastic wrap.
 Leaving it open to air means oxidation and exposing your watermelon juice to bacteria or contaminates.